 - Play around with where to locate your CTA button.
 How many images should be there on your landing page?
 Try different regions on the page to display your content and the benefits of your service.
 Also see where to place your sign up form and whicg arrangement yields the best results.

 6) Test the effectiveness of testimonials

 Everyone recommends keeping good testimonials on your website.
 After all, testimonials are proof that your clients are appreciative of your products or services.

 - Section out a special place on your web page to display customer testimonials.
 You can try two versions.
 If you’ve got good reviews you might also have reviews on how you can better your service.
 On one version display only good reviews.
 On the other version try out a mixture of both good reviews and reviews that say you need to improve.
 Now you can measure which page sees more customer engagement.

 A/B tests can yield some surprising results.
-Like we said delivering great user experience doesn't really go by formula.
-A common success trick that's worked for many might actually damage your sales.
-Whereas lesser known strategies have sent the sales of some businesses through the roof.
-So it's important that you run live tests on your website to see what works well.
+Like we said delivering a great user experience doesn’t go by formula.
+A common success trick that’s worked for many might damage your sales.
+Whereas lesser-known strategies have sent the sales of some businesses through the roof.
+So you must run live tests on your website to see what works well.